vaishakp/waveformtools/docs/source/waveforms.rst

 1. The grid is staggered across the poles to circumvent dealing with coordinate singularities.
 2. Transformation/ expansion to spectral basis i.e. `modes_array` given the spin weight.

+Presently, the supported grids are

+1. Gauss-Legendre grid.
+2. Uniformly spaced grid in :math:`\theta, \phi`.